 Parent Access to Student Information/FERPA

-Parents should be aware that federal law prohibits WCC from providing information about student grades and other data if the student in question is age 18 or older.
+Parents should be aware that federal law prohibits WCC from providing information about student grades and other data.
 The law is called FERPA (Family Educational Rights and Privacy Act), and details about FERPA can be found here.
-Unless a student over the age of 18 gives written approval for a parent to access personal information, the college may not discuss grades and other issues with any family member.
+Unless a student gives written approval for a parent to access personal information, the college may not discuss grades and other issues with any family member.

 Additional Educational Planning